jmussman/pirates/README.md

 #### Security notes

-If you are thinking about security, consider these points:
+If you have security concerns consider these points:

+1. All client communication must be TLS encrypted (HTTPS), except for development applications in the http://localhost domain.
-* The user is being authenticated, nobody really cares about the client application.
+1. The user is being authenticated, not the application.
+We have minimal concerns about authenticating the application (see the next point).
+1. The identity provider will only accept and redirect the user to a registered URI for the second part of the flow, so it has to be the application that receives the authorization code.
+A fake application could initiate the flow, but without the verifier the true application cannot complete it, so what is the point to do that?
-* The client ID does not need to be projected because of the previous point.
+1. The client ID does not need to be protected because of the previous points.
-* All client communication must be TLS encrypted (HTTPS), except for development work in the http://localhost domain.
-* A client secret is not necessary because PKCE is used to make sure the same client is completing the second part of the flow.
+1. A client secret is not necessary because PKCE is used to ensure same client is completing the second part of the flow.
-* PKCE eliminates the problem of token leakage by someone seeing the browser address bar or looking at the browser history.
+1. The authorization code eliminates the problem of token leakage by someone seeing the browser address bar or looking at the browser history.
-* Even if malware could find the verifier and catch the authorization code in the browser redirect there is a very, very short window of opportunity to beat the application to the tokens.
-No solution is perfect, the goal is to minimize the risk and this flow does it very well.
+1. Even if malware could find the verifier and catch the authorization code in the browser redirect there is a very, very short window of opportunity to beat the application to the tokens.
+No solution is perfect, the goal is to minimize the risk as much as possible and this flow does it very well.

 ### Pirates API